cristianzarraga/hacking/Bandit0 - 1.md

 ## Objetivo

-The goal of this level is for you to log into the game using SSH.
-The host to which you need to connect is **bandit.labs.overthewire.org**, on port 2220.
-The username is **bandit0** and the password is **bandit0**.
-Once logged in, go to the [Level 1](https://overthewire.org/wargames/bandit/bandit1.html) page to find out how to beat Level 1.
+The password for the next level is stored in a file called **readme** located in the home directory.
+Use this password to log into bandit1 using SSH.
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ## Datos de acceso
 - Puerto: 2220